MailTape/MailTape-v1/_posts/2024-02-25-Holy-Tongue.md

 **ImaCrea**: **"**I listened a lot to their album [In C](https://chafouin.bandcamp.com/album/in-c-3) where they play Terry Riley recently.
 And in the context of curating this episode, I discovered their latest album, [Trois, quatre](https://chafouin.bandcamp.com/album/trois-quatre).
 This track melting together vibes from contemporary music and progressive rock is a masterpiece.**"**

 <p id="outroduction">That's all folks!
-Thanks for being with us. **If you plan to be in Paris on march the 29th, book your evening as there's a suprise cooking...**  XX Until next Sunday, stay tuned.</p>
+Thanks for being with us. **If you plan to be in Paris on march the 29th, book your evening...
+More info very very soon, watch your emails!** A thousand thanks for Valentina, Allen and Susumu from Holy Tongue.
+Lots of gratitude to [Patricia](https://www.instagram.com/olharesfuturos/) for her catchy illustration.
+Until next Sunday, stay tuned.</p>